Publications

 use screening tools to collect data and document changes in behaviour.

-This easy-to-use guidebook includes examples of structured activities, templates for a group and individual assessment and photocopiable sheets.
-Short case studies are used throughout to show how different approaches and parent support
+This easy-to-use guidebook includes examples of structured activities, templates for a group and

-programmes work in practice.
+how different approaches and parent support programmes work in practice.

 Dance and Movement Themes